-Eastern recommends instructors collect student contact information during the first-class session or establish a telephone tree.
-If you cannot contact students, please inform the Academic Division Chair, Associate Dean of Academics and Assessment or designee for alternative arrangements.
+• Eastern recommends instructors collect student contact information during the first-class session or establish a telephone tree.
+If you cannot contact students, please inform the Academic Division Chair or designee for alternative arrangements.

 Under no circumstances are individual instructors authorized unilaterally to cancel any class session.
 Low student attendance is never considered a valid reason for canceling class.
 Those few attending students may have traveled an extensive distance to attend that session under adverse conditions.
 Instructors are expected to conduct meaningful academic sessions regardless of the number of attending students.
-EACH CLASS SESSION MUST BE

-CONDUCTED FOR THE COMPLETE SCHEDULED DURATION - CLASSES MAY NOT BE DISMISSED EARLY.
+EACH CLASS SESSION MUST BE CONDUCTED FOR THE COMPLETE SCHEDULED DURATION - CLASSES MAY NOT BE DISMISSED EARLY.